masterivanic/Dev-and-it-ressource/Readme.md

 - [Awesome jupyter](https://github.com/markusschanta/awesome-jupyter) - A curated list of awesome Jupyter projects, libraries and resources
 - [Awesome falsehood](https://github.com/kdeldycke/awesome-falsehood) - A curated Awesome list of falsehoods programmers believe in.
 A falsehood is an idea that you initially believed was true, but in reality, it is proven to be false.
 - [Awesome DDD](https://github.com/heynickc/awesome-ddd)) - A curated list of Domain-Driven Design (DDD), Command Query Responsibility Segregation (CQRS), Event Sourcing, and Event Storming resources
+- [Awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics

 <!--